seed-run/homepage/_posts/2019-07-25-circleci-vs-travisci-vs-codepipeline-vs-seed.md

 - [Travis CI]({% link _posts/2019-07-16-how-to-build-a-cicd-pipeline-for-serverless-apps-with-travis-ci.md %})
 - [CodePipeline + CodeBuild]({% link _posts/2019-07-23-how-to-build-a-cicd-pipeline-for-serverless-apps-with-codepipeline-and-codebuild.md %})

-We are going to use the concepts we learnt on those posts to compare how these services stack up against each other.
+We are going to use the concepts we looked at in those posts to compare how these services stack up against each other.
 We'll be comparing these services across a few important criteria:

 1. Ease of setup
 2. Operational complexity